aharisfahmi/aharisfahmi.github.io/resume.md

 # Resume — Ahmad Haris Fahmi

 ## 📌 Profile
-**Backend Engineer** with over 5 years of experience in building and maintaining backend systems using Golang and PHP.
+**Backend Engineer** with 6 years of experience in building and maintaining backend systems using Golang and PHP.

 ---

 ## 🎯 Summary
-- 5+ years of hands-on experience in backend development.
+- 6 years of hands-on experience in backend development.
 - Skilled in Golang and PHP (Laravel/Lumen).
 - Proficient in PostgreSQL and MySQL with strong SQL optimization.
 - Experienced in developing RESTful APIs and microservices.